csiro-data-school/llms-intro-2024/_episodes/11-prog-data-sci.md

 ---
-title: Data Science Programming with Python
+title: Data Science Programming with Python and Databases
 teaching: 30
 exercises: 15
 questions:
-- "How can I peform analytics on databases via Python?"
+- "How can I peform analytics with databases via Python?"
 objectives:
 - "Write a program that executes an SQL queries and plots the result."
+- "Use a database on some timeseries data"
 - "Use pandas to interact with a database"
 - "Run a custom python function in a database"
-- "Use a database on some timeseries data"

 keypoints:
 - "Common python libraries can interface with Databases to analyze data"